Lawrence Beesley: Career

-Beginning as a schoolmaster at Wirksworth Grammar School, he moved to Dulwich College, where he was a science master.
+Beginning as a schoolmaster at Wirksworth Grammar School in Derbyshire, he moved to Dulwich College in south London, where he was a science master.
 In 1957 he was still teaching as Principal of the Northwood School of Coaching, Northwood, Middlesex.

 RMS Titanic

-One of the survivors of the sinking of Titanic in April 1912, Beesley wrote a successful book about his experience, The Loss of the SS Titanic (June 1912), published just nine weeks after the disaster.
+A second class passenger, Beesley is one of the survivors of the sinking of Titanic in April 1912, He wrote a successful book about his experience, The Loss of the SS Titanic (June 1912), published just nine weeks after the disaster.

 Lifeboat No.13 was being launched on the Boat Deck, no women or children were in immediate sight, but it seemed there was room for more.
 As a result, Beesley was instructed to jump into the lifeboat just before it launched.
 He managed to survive a subsequent incident where Lifeboat No.15 nearly landed on top of No.13.
 The leading stoker of boiler room No.6, Fred Barrett, managed to cut the ropes connecting the boat to the falls at the last minute, and those in both boats emerged unharmed.
 Beesley and the rest of the survivors were picked up by RMS Carpathia in the early morning of 15 April.